-How to Write a Great “About Us” Page as a Self-Employed Professional
+How to Write a Great “About Us” Page for a Small Business Website

-A professional website should be part of every company’s marketing plan—especially if you’re working as a self-employed professional.
+A professional website should be part of every company’s marketing plan—especially if you’re working as a self-employed professional or small business.
 The Internet is usually the first place potential clients will look to find a solution to a problem or to verify your credentials.
 While it is a good idea to include a list of your services, your clients, and your skills on your website, don’t overlook the importance of having a great “About” page that describes who you are.

 Why a Great About Page is Important

 - It is often the most visited page on any website.

 - It allows you to make a personal connection.

 - It helps you to build trust.